aimacode/aima-java/trunk/ReadMe.txt

 AIMA JAVA Notes By Ravi(magesmail@yahoo.com)

-version 0.9
+version 0.92
 ***********
-This release marks the pre final .
-It  includes  the probability algorithms from chapters 15,16,17 and 21 (besides many bug fixes).
+This release includes a rewrite of the neural network algorithms (in the earlier version teh nn s were getting saturated because the data was not pre processed)
+ +  more algorithms  from chapter 4.

+Heuristics are now doubles (vs ints in the old version).

 The latest  (and ever evolving) code can be found at http://code.google.com/p/aima-java/. if you notice a bug please try this version to see if it persists.
 The official release can be found at http://aima.cs.berkeley.edu/java-overview.html.

 The following people sent in excellent comments and bug reports.
  Thank you all

+ Carl Anderson Senior Scientist, ArchimedesModel.com (suggested making heuristic values double instead of int.
+Excellent suggestion!
+Than You!)

 Don Cochrane from (?)
 University